descartes-underwriting/app-technical-test/README.md

 1. `README.md` with the commands to install and run the app locally
 2. A diagram of the architecture (component and interaction)
-3. A minimal CI/CD to check the code quality before integration on main branch

 ## Comment